mirceaulinic/heist/README.rst

 POP projects developed by Saltstack are being moved to Gitlab.

-The new location of idem is here:
+The new location of heist is here:

 https://gitlab.com/saltstack/pop/heist